-This five-mile loop located in the Spokane Valley offers spectacular fall colors.
-The trail culminates at the Rocks of Sharon, a group of large granite monoliths located on the hill’s ridgeline.
-The largest monolith, creatively named “Big Rock,” stands 230-feet high.
-From the rock, visitors can enjoy panoramic views of Steptoe Butte, Mica Peak, and the Palouse.
+This five-mile loop in Dishman Hills Conservation Area located in the Spokane Valley offers spectacular fall colors.
+The trail culminates at the Rocks of Sharon, a group of large granite boulders located on the hill’s ridgeline.
+From the rocks viewpoints, hikers can enjoy panoramic views of Steptoe Butte, Mica Peak, and the Palouse.

 Fall colors can be found throughout the 37-mile Centennial Trail, but the section that runs from Gonzaga University through Riverfront Park offers the most deciduous trees.
 On a particularly clear day, you can even catch the leaves reflecting off the neighboring Spokane River.